reactjs/react.dev/src/content/blog/2022/03/08/react-18-upgrade-guide.md

 ### React {/*react*/}

-* **Components can now render `undefined`:** React no longer warns if you return `undefined` from a component.
+* **Components can now render `undefined`:** React no longer warns if you return `undefined` from a Component.
 This makes the allowed Component return values consistent with values that are allowed in the middle of a Component tree.
 We suggest to use a linter to prevent mistakes like forgetting a `return` statement before JSX.
 * **In tests, `act` warnings are now opt-in:** If you're running end-to-end tests, the `act` warnings are unnecessary.
 We've introduced an [opt-in](https://github.com/reactwg/react-18/discussions/102) mechanism so you can enable them only for unit tests where they are useful and beneficial.
-* **No warning about `setState` on unmounted components:** Previously, React warned about memory leaks when you call `setState` on an unmounted component.
+* **No warning about `setState` on unmounted Components:** Previously, React warned about memory leaks when you call `setState` on an unmounted Component.
 This warning was added for subscriptions, but people primarily run into it in scenarios where setting state is fine, and workarounds make the code worse.
 We've [removed](https://github.com/facebook/react/pull/22114) this warning.
 * **No suppression of console logs:** When you use Strict Mode, React renders each Component twice to help you find unexpected side effects.
 In React 17, we've suppressed console logs for one of the two renders to make the logs easier to read.
 In response to [community feedback](https://github.com/facebook/react/issues/21783) about this being confusing, we've removed the suppression.
 Instead, if you have React DevTools installed, the second log's renders will be displayed in grey, and there will be an option (off by default) to suppress them completely.
 * **Improved memory usage:** React now cleans up more internal fields on unmount, making the impact from unfixed memory leaks that may exist in your application code less severe.